-- More than 800 technical advisors working in the field are in daily contact with plumbers, sanitary engineers and architects. - During the reporting year, around 35,000 professionals were provided with basic and further training in products, tools and software tools at the 29 Geberit Information Centres in Europe and overseas. - Invitation of around 700 architects, interior designers and other market partners to visit an exhibition on the design pioneer Victor Papanek and the presentation of innovative Geberit bathroom solutions at the prestigious Vitra Design Museum in Weil am Rhein (DE). - Around 90,000 additional customers became more familiar with Geberit know-how and products at external training events, many of which were organised in cooperation with local trading partners. - The mobile AquaClean lounges offer the opportunity for end users to try out a shower toilet for themselves. - The Geberit On Tour mobile exhibition was held for the eighth time in 2018, with specially fitted-out mobile showrooms visiting local and regional wholesalers and offering plumbers the opportunity to assess Geberit innovations and solutions directly on site. - For trade fairs and customer surveys, see → Business Report > Business and financial review > Financial Year 2018 > Customers.
+- Technical advisors working in the field who are in daily contact with plumbers, sanitary engineers and architects. - During the reporting year, around 35,000 professionals were provided with training in products, tools, software tools and installation skills at the 29 Geberit Information Centres in Europe and overseas. - Invitation of architects, interior designers and other market partners to visit an exhibition on the design pioneer Victor Papanek and the presentation of innovative Geberit bathroom solutions at the prestigious Vitra Design Museum in Weil am Rhein (DE). - Around 85,000 customers became more familiar with Geberit know-how and products at external training events, many of which were organised in cooperation with local trading partners. - Advertising campaign for AquaClean shower toilets in 15 campaign markets with the opportunity to try out a shower toilet.
+Support of numerous local events with a fleet of ten AquaClean trailers each equipped with two toilets. - "Test at home" campaign for potential customers in Germany, Switzerland, Belgium and Austria as the opportunity to try out a shower toilet at home free of charge. - Launch of an end user campaign in Germany, Austria and Switzerland under the title "Better bathrooms, better lives", see → Business Report > Business and financial review > Financial Year 2019 > Customers.